Aryalexa/42-libft/README.md

 This is a C library with useful general functions and structures.

-This library's purpose is to make us better equipped for more complex projects.
+The purpose of this library is to better equip us for more complex projects.

 It has a initial version and may be updated any moment if the owner sees it appropriate.
 - Initial version: *Libft project*.
 It includes remade libc functions and custom functions.
 See releases for the submited version.